NVIDIA/NeMo/README.md

 ## 7. Changelog
 <a id="markdown-changelog" name="changelog"></a>

+**NeMo Megatron 22.02**
+* GPT-3 with pipeline parallelism support (training only)

 **NeMo Megatron 22.01**
 * GPT-3 with tensor parallelism support on Base Command Platform
 * O2-style AMP (accelerated training of larger models)
 * Chatbot sample application using your trained GPT-3 model
 * Training metric monitoring and visualization with Weights & Biases

+## 8. Known Issues
+<a id="markdown-known-issues" name="known-issues"></a>
+* Performance regression (up to `8%` slowdown) observed for the 126M parameter GPT-3 model
+* Deployment support for Nemo Megatron trained checkpoints is currently only supported for trained checkpoint configurations with pipeline parallelism equal 1